ckaestne/seai/assignments/I3_architecture/assignment05.md

 You are concerned at least about the following qualities:
-* Latency between reporting a child missing (with numerous pictures) too receiving potential matches from dashcam users
+* Latency between reporting a child missing (with numerous pictures) to receiving potential matches from dashcam users
 * Number of false positives and false negatives
 * Ability to observe how well the system works in production
 * Scalability and cost of running the infrastructure with many users across many countries